Skip to main content

 Early Childhood Programs

-Early childhood intervention programs for at-risk children offer stable, emotionally supportive environments, learning opportunities, and interactions that stimulate development.
-These efforts help positively shape the architecture of children’s brains and can improve their chances of experiencing sound mental health throughout their lives.
+Early childhood intervention programs for at-risk children offer stable, emotionally supportive environments; learning opportunities; and interactions that stimulate development.
+These efforts help positively shape children’s brains and can improve their chances of experiencing sound mental health throughout their lives.

 The Infant and Early Childhood Mental Health Consultation (IECMHC) program, for example, helps families and adults who work with young children strengthen their ability to cultivate healthy environments that support a child’s social and emotional development.
 The program aims to respond before intervention is required.